aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Gets or gets the horizontal offset from its upper left corner column, in units of 1/4000 of the chart area.
+Gets the horizontal offset from its upper-left corner column, in units of 1/4000 of the chart area.

 **Remarks**